How to achieve flow and flexibility in your nutrition so you never have to follow another diet all meal plan ever again.

 Your habits, behaviours and details of each, what has worked for you before, the things that haven’t worked well, stress, sleep, triggers, addictions, beliefs and patterns just be considered so you can develop and optimize an effective, flexible strategy that allows you to be in flow with your nutrition.

-Whether it’s training for strength, general health, losing weight, confidence, high-stress work environments, emotional eating patterns, comfort response, travel, holidays, weekend vs weekdays so that you can establish strategies for each situation and have options to make the most informed and empowering decisions during each situation.
+Whether it’s training for strength, general health, losing weight, confidence, high-stress work environments, emotional eating patterns, comfort response, travel, holidays, weekend vs weekdays you can establish strategies for each situation and have options to make the most informed and empowering decisions during each situation.

 Now there is a very specific science behind our methodology.
 Food is fuel, but it is not the only source of fuel or energy.
-If you stop to think of your nutrition as simply a form of energy and nutrients that help you to perform at your best, manage energy, facilitate your recovery, optimize the right hormones – then you are entering a brand new area of awareness and understanding of what nutrition actually is.
+If you stop to think of your nutrition as simply a form of energy and nutrients that help you to perform at your best, manage energy, facilitate your recovery, and optimize the right hormones – then you are entering a brand new area of awareness and understanding of what nutrition actually is.

-When you focus on the right types of food at the right time for the right reasons, it will help you to optimize and amplify the right types of hormones that influence your mood, the quality of sleep, your mental and physical energy and focus – then food, or nutrition, or more important the decisions you make related to nutrition – becomes a very powerful strategy.
+When you focus on the right types of food at the right time for the right reasons, it will help you to optimize and amplify the right types of hormones that influence your mood, the quality of sleep, your mental and physical energy, and focus – then food, or nutrition, or more important the decisions you make related to nutrition – becomes a very powerful strategy.

 When you look inside the details, nutrition can influence every aspect of your life.
 Then nutrition as a fuel becomes a very intuitive and powerful element in your overall success strategy in life, not just health, performance or weight loss.
 An understanding!!
 Powerful stuff.

-The elements that I described above all have an impact on how your body utilizes nutrients and the influence it has on hormones as well as behaviours that lead to specific outcomes.
+The elements that I described above all have an impact on how your body utilizes nutrients and the influence it has on hormones as well as behaviors that lead to specific outcomes.
 Ideally the outcomes you WANT, not the ones you don’t want.

-You must consider and understand the principle of ‘cause and effect’ before we actually look into what you are eating.
+You must consider and understand the principle of ‘cause and effect’ before you actually look into what you are eating.
 It is essential to look at your emotional response or attachment and association to food choices and how that impacts you physiologically and psychologically.

-You see, often food has been used as a trigger or a response to a particular trigger predominantly some behaviors such as stress, boredom, procrastination, comfort and habits or as a reward.
+You see, often food has been used as a trigger or a response to a particular trigger predominantly some behaviors such as stress, boredom, procrastination, comfort, and habits, or as a reward.

 Once you understand this, you will understand that you have the ability and the inner power to reprogram your responses in certain situations and therefore your choices that lead to better outcomes,, balanced energy, emotional states, sleep, focus, fat loss and health.

-This might make you feel better in the short term, yet very quickly on a cellular level the increase in insulin is helping you to effectively store fat and confirm your behavioral response to stress.
+This might make you feel better in the short term, yet very quickly on a cellular level, the increase in insulin is helping you to effectively store fat and confirm your behavioral response to stress.

 When you repeat this process and it affects your mental focus, productivity, energy, the quality of your sleep, levels of motivation, mood swings.
 It’s a double-edged sword.

-This in turn leads to more time behind a computer, less productive, then more stress because you have to stay up late, leading to lower quality of sleep, poor time management, poor energy management, you wake up less refreshed, feeling anxious and even more stressed – leading to poor food choices and so the cycle continues.
+This in turn leads to more time behind a computer, less productivity, then more stress because you have to stay up late, leading to lower quality of sleep, poor time management, and poor energy management, you wake up less refreshed, feeling anxious and even more stressed – leading to poor food choices and so the cycle continues.

-Which is exactly why this is the FIRST area that you need to acknowledge and shift the way you think about food.
+This is exactly why this is the FIRST area that you need to acknowledge and shift the way you think about food.